Jim Phelan (Irish writer): Prison

-Tramping

-Upon his release from prison in 1937, Phelan vowed never to live within four walls again and returned to the tramp life.
-Like most tramps, he had a preferred route; in his case, the northbound A1 road in England.
-On this road, as it snaked its way from London to the York and back, he learnt the lore of the road from characters such as Lumpy Red Fox, Dicky Tom Cosgrove, Jimmy Scotland, Stan the Man and Stornoway Slim.
-He learned how to write the mysterious hieroglyphics that told fellow travellers whether a single house or entire village was friendly or hostile.
-He perfected the art of story telling – a line of guff – to ensure that the passerby or house holder would be as generous as possible.
-He would write his novels and essays in longhand and send the manuscript off to his publisher from the first post office he encountered as he commenced his day's "work".

-Family
+Family life and death

 Phelan's first wife was Dora, with whom he had a child, Catherine Mary, in 1922.
 Dora died in 1924.
 His second partner, Jill Hayes, was a young left-wing idealist who visited him in prison.
 They were married on his release in 1937, and had a son, Seumas.
 Hayes was injured in The Blitz in 1940 and died following a series of mental health problems which prompted Seumas, in his short story "Naughty Mans", to describe her as "lost in the war".
 Later, Phelan established a relationship with Kathleen Newton - they were married in 1944 - who helped raise the young Seumas, and who shared Phelan's unusual lifestyle.

-Phelan also inhabited the pre- and post-war literary and creative circles in London, and could often be found in the bars and cafés in Soho and Fitzrovia.
-Seumas Phelan has described Paul Robeson serenading him in a Soho café, and has written memories of sitting on the lap of the artist and model Nina Hamnett.
-The glut of pre- and post-war literary magazines edited by the likes of T. S. Eliot, John Lehmann and Cyril Connolly gave him an accessible platform to practice his art and earn a crust at the same time.
-In 1964, Jim made four programmes on the tramping life for BBC Wales.

 In his book Tramping the Toby, Phelan wrote, "...one day Dylan Thomas sat down beside me, to drink black coffee at the Madrid in Soho.
 Next day I was a scriptwriter in a film company, with Dylan and the rest of the boys.
 Many of the films were about forestry-work, lorry-drivers, trawler men, and the like.
 I got out on the road a great deal, collecting material.
 It was the next thing to being a tramp – I had found the halfway house."

-Phelan died in 1966, survived by both children and Kathleen.
+He died at his son's house in west London in 1966.
+Phelan was survived by both children and Kathleen.
 Kathleen died in 2014.
 Seumas died in Australia on 13 November 2016.